Thalio-Toledo/stORM/README.md

 # stORM
 stORM is a .NET Library highly inspired on Entity framework, used to mapper pre-existing databases, Soon the feature code first will be implemented.
-Storm allows you to create queries fast and simple. using the concepts from functional programing you can chaining methods to create complex queries and map you entities.
+Storm allows you to create queries fast and simple.
+Using the concepts from functional programing you can chaining methods to create complex queries and map you entities.

 ## Configuring connection string